It’s a hard question to answer as the “value” will depend on what you want to experience and how you like to travel.

 No these are small ships so there isn’t a ship doctor on-board but basic first aid is available and ships can be re-routed to the nearest port in an emergency.
 You are advised to bring enough of your personal medication, which may not be readily available overseas.

 Almost no. The vast majority of our cruises sail only during daylight hours and are usually in port by 4.00pm, allowing plenty of time for sightseeing, shopping and dinner arrangements.
 The International Cruises on the MS Panorama and Istria cruises do sail through the night on some days, and these are clearly marked on the itineraries.

 Although they’re called sailing ships, they usually cruise using their engines so that they can keep to their scheduled itinerary.
 However most will endeavour to raise their sails at least once a week (depending on weather conditions) and provide some great photo opportunities.
 Please note that most of the Deluxe and First Class fleet do not have masts and sails.

-There is usually a mix of ages and nationalities on all cruises, except for “Young & Fun” which are designed for the 18-35’s only!
+There is usually a mix of ages and nationalities on all cruises, except for a few cruises promoted as “Young & Fun” which are designed for the 18-35’s only!